MaxOhn/PP-Generator/Readme.md

 - To access the osu!
 API I'm using the [osu-api-Java-Client](https://github.com/osuWorks/osu-api-Java-Client) which needs to be installed locally first.

-- Calculating the [performance points](https://osu.ppy.sh/help/wiki/Performance_Points) of a map/play is done via [oppai-ng](https://github.com/Francesco149/oppai-ng)'s command line function so this one must be installed aswell.
+- Calculating the [performance points](https://osu.ppy.sh/help/wiki/Performance_Points) of a map/play is done via slight modification (to get outputs that are easier to parse) of [osu-tools](https://github.com/ppy/osu-tools)' command line function so this one must be installed aswell.

 - Another minor struggle was the [log4j](https://logging.apache.org/log4j/2.x/) import.
 Its pom.xml dependency as of now is working though so it might be fine.